Self loving affirmations—love ‘em or hate ‘em?

 You may find that working with these affirmations brings your feelings to the forefront.
 If you notice tears or anger rising, that just means that you're reconnecting with yourself in a deep way—another opportunity for healing.

 As emotions come up, settle into your body.
+That's the holistic approach, recognizing the interconnectedness of your body, mind and spirit.

 Breathe into any places you notice of tension, anger or hurt.
 And then breathe out, releasing the energy held there in your body.
 Do that several times, each time letting go a little bit more.